pivotal/docs-tap/learning-center/runtime-environment/workshop-definition.hbs.md

 ## <a id="mount-persistent-volume"></a> Mounting a persistent volume

-In circumstances where a workshop needs persistent storage to ensure no loss of work, you can request a persistent volume be mounted into the workshop container after the workshop environment container was killed and restarted:
+In circumstances where a workshop needs persistent storage to ensure no loss of work, you can request a persistent volume be mounted into the workshop container after the workshop environment container is stopped and restarted:

 ```yaml
 apiVersion: learningcenter.tanzu.vmware.com/v1beta1